jkokenge/js_challenge_rax/README.md

 >When the user clicks on the header of a table column, it should sort the table.

 >We will be looking for
->Best practices using your chosen framework
->A complete solution that addresses the user story
+>Best practices using your chosen framework and complete solution that addresses the user story

 >Things that you can do to WOW us,
 >Stylistic flair